almus-bot/tweetstat/README.md

 # tweetstat
-tweetstat is a packages the R for summary in
+tweetstat is a packages the R for summary tweets